m-lab/website/_posts/blog/2020-07-22-ndt7-introduction.md

   - kernel
 ---

-The new ndt7 protocol for the [Network Diagnostic Tool (NDT)][ndt] is now generally available on the M-Lab platform.
+The new ndt7 protocol for the [Network Diagnostic Tool (NDT)][ndt]{:target="_blank"} is now generally available on the M-Lab platform.
 Since 2009, NDT has been the premier TCP performance measurement service test hosted by M-Lab.
 During its history on the platform, NDT has produced the largest test volume to date, spanning the longest history.
-Since late 2018, M-Lab has worked with researcher [Simone Basso][simone] to develop the ndt7 protocol and archival data format.
+Since late 2018, M-Lab has worked with researcher [Simone Basso][simone]{:target="_blank"} to develop the ndt7 protocol and archival data format.<!--more-->

 The ndt7 protocol measures the application-level download or upload performance using WebSockets over a single TCP connection.
 The ndt7 protocol